 13. Teach students the songs of the civil rights movement, such as “This Little Light of Mine” and “Oh, Freedom.”
 Discuss how the lyrics reflect the defiant and hopeful spirit of the time.

 14. Trace the history of the blues from its beginnings in the fields of the South to its global impact on today’s music.
-Visit the Kennedy Center to learn about B. B. King and other musicians.
+Visit the National Blues Museum to learn about B. B. King and other musicians.

 15. Teach students about director, producer, writer, and actor Spike Lee, a successful and prolific African American filmmaker.

 17. Read about Frankie Freeman, Civil Rights icon.
 Have your students write about we are currently in regard to race relations and racial diversity.

 18. Read “A Pledge to Rescue Our Youth” by poet Maya Angelou.
 Then, watch a video about her inspiration for this profound piece on youth and education.

 19. Learn about the history of hip-hop music, a genre that emerged in the Bronx, New York City, in 1970.
 Ask students to bring in examples of their favorite songs or dances to discuss.

 22. In Africa, sesame seeds bring good luck.
 Make a delicious batch of sesame cookies with this recipe.